pymc-labs/CausalPy/docs/source/knowledgebase/glossary.rst

       Where units are assigned to conditions at random.

    Randomized experiment
-      An emprical comparison used to estimate the effects of treatments where units are assigned to treatment conditions randomly.
+      An empirical comparison used to estimate the effects of treatments where units are assigned to treatment conditions randomly.

    Regression discontinuity design
    RDD